liam-clink/Fossils-Archeology-Revival/README.md

 # Fossil and Archeology Revival

-For more information and news for this project, join us on Discord adn check us out on social media!
+For more information and news for this project, join us on Discord and check us out on social media!

 ## [Discord](https://discord.gg/zjDNeHC)